multicatch/cucumber-audit/doc/PredefinedSteps.md

 `the {string} response header should match {string}`

-Checks whether a response header of a given name contains a match to a given regular expression (Java style).
+Checks whether a response header of a given name matches a given regular expression (Java style).
 Notice: This step will succeed when at least one match in all captured responses is found.

 `the {string} response header should not match {string}`

-Checks whether a response header of a given name does not contain a match to a given regular expression (Java style).
+Checks whether a response header of a given name does not match a given regular expression (Java style).
 Notice: This step will fail when at least one match in all captured responses is found.

 `the response content is under inspection`